Tough and hunky family estate that'll take you anywhere…

 We’ve driven both petrol and diesel auto models, and can report they’re both highly capable machines.
 In fact, we’ve driven on road, off road, on snow, on the motorway and in traffic.
 In all situations the Outback simply takes it in its stride.

 You can find out more about the car’s engines and chassis performance in the Performance and Handling sections of this review.

-The seats are great as well, feeling well-bolstered and supportive yet comfortable enough for long-distance motorway slogs.
+The seats are excellent as well, feeling well-bolstered and supportive yet comfortable enough for long-distance motorway slogs.
 In a typical long day's driving in the UK, an Outback driver will remain comfortable and ache-free at the end of the day – quite an achievement.

 Overall, we’re very impressed with how the Outback has evolved, and how it simply feels fit for purpose.
 It shrugs off all that the worst conditions UK roads will throw at it, and comes back for me.
 It's rough, tough, and good to drive.